 B) CRH's position with regard to banking regulations

-Since 1 January 2022, due to the decrease in the size of its balance sheet, CRH is under the supervision of the Autorité de contrôle prudentiel et de résolution (ACPR).
-Previously, it fell under the ECB's direct supervision.
+Since 1 January 2022, due to the decrease in the size of its balance sheet, CRH is under the prudential supervision of the ACPR.
+Previously, it came under the ECB's direct supervision.